Keeping Your Child Safe

 by Bernadette Murphy Bentley, MPA

 - gates, doors, pet entrances

 - windows without safety guards, an unfenced yard

 - tears in window screens or screen doors that kids could make bigger and get out

-items near fences that a child could climb on to get over
+- items near fences that a child could climb on to get over

 And do not forget windows!
 If yours do not have the built-in safety lock, be sure to add them.
 Consider either a full-house security system or alarms that activate when doors and windows are opened for added peace-of-mind.

 Protection in Case of Wandering